Back

 Aug 14

 Harwell-based startup Open Cosmos lets you launch satellites to track climate-related data — from deforestation to coastal erosion.
-It will bring models of its satellites and a demo showing use cases of its product DataCosmos to 🔥THE HEAT.
+It brought models of its satellites and a demo showing use cases of its product DataCosmos to 🔥THE HEAT 2024.

 BY JOE ROWAN, August 14 2024

 Harwell-based startup Open Cosmos lets you launch satellites to track climate-related data — from deforestation to coastal erosion.
-It will bring models of its satellites and a demo showing use cases of its product DataCosmos to 🔥THE HEAT.
+It brought models of its satellites and a demo showing use cases of its product DataCosmos to 🔥THE HEAT 2024.

-🧠 Learn more about Open Cosmos in our article below and at Open-Cosmos.com and come meet the team at 🔥THE HEAT on September 20 2024 at Harwell Science and Innovation Campus.
+🧠 Learn more about Open Cosmos in our article below and at Open-Cosmos.com.

 The nine-year-old startup has launched 10 satellites to date, typically to collect data that can help fight the climate crisis.
 Its first launch, in 2017, tracked oxygen levels in the atmosphere; and though it has also launched telecom satellites, most of its current work focuses on Earth observation.
 A satellite built for the UK government uses high-resolution hyperspectral cameras with artificial intelligence and an inter-satellite link to capture image data at specific frequencies across the electromagnetic spectrum — which allows real-time monitoring of illegal fishing.
 “You can get reactive warnings within minutes after the picture has been taken”, Open Cosmos founder and CEO Rafel Jorda Siquier explains.
 “This is proving to be extremely useful for monitoring biodiversity, wildfires and critical infrastructure, particularly in the energy domain.”